Adopt an All-Indian Dog or Cat

 As more people in India get “pets” or companion animals, one of our aims is to avoid the same problems that the western countries have been battling for over 100 years.
 That of unwanted pets having to be euthanized.
 We do not want a throwaway society for our beloved animals but need the public’s help to adopt a pet rather than buy one from a pet shop.

-Right: sign from the Blue Cross of India/Chennai
+A sign from the Blue Cross of India/Chennai

 Our rescued cows and rabbits are also looking for loving homes.
 Our rescued pigeons and love birds are looking for safe places to be released and fed.
-Kindly inquire about these particulars by phoning our shelter.
+Kindly inquire about these particulars by contacting our shelter.

-Regarding dogs and cats, we have a lot of community dogs that have reached us, either because they are abused by animal haters or ill treated and abandoned by the "owner" because he or she has become old or because the "owner" has shifted abroad.
-Many a times we bring in puppies or kittens because their mothers have died in road accidents or otherwise.
+Regarding dogs and cats, we have a lot of community dogs that have reached us, either because they are abused by animal haters or ill-treated and abandoned by the “owner” because he or she has become old or because the “owner” has shifted abroad.
+Many times we bring in puppies or kittens because their mothers have died in road accidents or otherwise.
 We need to find homes for each of them.